buildpacks/spec/buildpack.md

 ### Stack Layers

 All changes made by a stack buildpack in the extend phase will be included in a single layer produced as output from the buildpack, which MUST be mounted into the `/run-layers` directory of the export container.
-Any changes performed by the stack buildpack to the build image MUST persist through execution of userspace buildpacks, but MUST NOT be exported as a layer.
+Any changes performed by the stack buildpack to the build image MUST persist through execution of application buildpacks, but MUST NOT be exported as a layer.

 The stack buildpack's layer MAY be enriched by providing [Stack Layer Content Metadata](#stack-layer-content-metadata-toml) in a `<layers>/stack-layer.toml` file.
 The `<layers>/stack-layer.toml` MAY define globs of files to be excluded from the image when it is _exported_.
 Any excluded path MAY also be marked as _cached_, so that those excluded paths are recovered before the build or extend phase.
 The term _exported_ is defined as:

-* *Exported for build-time build*: A given path is excluded at userspace buildpack build-time, and recovered the next time the build image is extended with the stackpack.
+* *Exported for build-time build*: A given path is excluded at application buildpack build-time, and recovered the next time the build image is extended with the stackpack.
 * *Exported for build-time run*: A given path is excluded from the final image, and restored the next time the run image is extended with the stackpack (either rebase or rebuild).
 * *Exported for rebase run*: A given path is excluded from the rebased image, and recovered the next time the run image is extended with the stackpack (either rebase or rebuild).